 which love thy law: and nothing shall offend them" (Psa 119:165 KJV).

-The following 13 steps can help believers protect themselves from
+The following steps (brief excerpts from my book, which can be ordered here online), can help believers protect themselves from

 getting hurt in a church:

 (1) Avoid developing

 unreasonable expectations of the church

 My soul, wait silently for God alone, For my expectation is from Him (Psa.

 The definition of disappointment is the failure to attain

 ones expectations.
 Dont expect things from the church or the minister